Douglas Bomeisler: World War I

 By 1917, Bomeisler had recovered sufficiently from his injury to enlist in the U.S. Army following the entry of the United States into World War I. After initial training at Plattsburgh, New York, Bomeisler was assigned to Camp Upton at Yaphank on Long Island, where he also played on the camp's football team along with former Harvard football star Bob Storer.
 Bomeisler' photograph, practicing a bayonet charge, was published under the headline, "His Football Training Will Stand Him In Good Stead Now."
 The article noted: "If Bomeisler ever gets a chance for action he, no doubt, will account for a few of the enemy.
 He is one of the finest specimens of manhood at the officer training camp. … Those who have seen him here say that he will make a splendid soldier."

-Later years
+Later life

 In later years, Bomeisler went into the banking profession and served as the vice president of the Empire Trust Company of New York and a director of the Greenpoint Savings Bank of Brooklyn.

 Bomeisler died at age 61 in 1953 at his home in Greenwich, Connecticut.